nardsqq/Wagon/readme.md

 5. Type `git clone`, and then paste the URL you copied in Step 2.
 6. Press Enter.
 Your local clone will be created.

+### Installing Dependencies
+1. Run the following commands on Git CMD or Windows Powershell:
+    - `composer install` - To install required composer dependencies
+    - `npm install` - To install the default Laravel packages
+    - `npm run dev` - To run all Laravel Mix tasks
+2. Access XAMPP or other cross-platform web servers (WAMP, MAMP, EasyPHP etc).
+3. Start your local server's Apache and MySQL service.

 ### Database

 #### Via Forward Engineering (.mwb)